Home Office Ideas on a Budget

 You don’t need to spend a ton of money on a chair if your work doesn’t require hours of sitting.
 In this case, it might be more cost-efficient to slide a cushion onto a kitchen or hall chair that you already own.
 Or, if your desk has room underneath, store a small, low-priced seating option like a pouf or garden stool — even a yoga ball.
 Their mobility and versatile function will help you get the most out of your space, budget, and work hours.

-For all our budgeting recs, read How to Find Comfortable Inexpensive Office Chairs.
+For all our budgeting recommendations, read How to Find Comfortable Inexpensive Office Chairs.

 Substitute Your Office Storage